blank100/SwiftGraphics/README.markdown

 - Install with [Carthage][carthage_url] (Recommended):

-  1. Add `github "schwa/SwiftGraphics"` to your project Cartfile.
+  1. Add `github "schwa/SwiftGraphics"` to your project Cartfile (alternatively add `github "schwa/SwiftGraphics" develop` if you want latest bits).
   2. Run `carthage update` to download and build SwiftGraphics.
   3. Drag SwiftGraphics.framework to your project and link it.